-In the times when even traditionally conservative sectors are joining the transformation rush, businesses demand to see the results of their change programme in weeks not months.
+A year ago we created a video series to help organisations start API adoption to achieve outstanding results and deliver business value.
+This year we focus on how to accelerate API-based journey.
+In the times when even traditionally conservative sectors are joining the digitalisation rush, businesses demand to see the impacts of their transformation programme in weeks not months.
 Faster beats stronger!

 As a part of the Integration Framework and Kick-start Integration Kit, all our customers get access to our extensive Knowledge Hub.
 The reusable assets and accelerators enable our clients to advance their projects and deliver results much faster.

 In this video series, we explain what is included in the Acceleration Kit and how our Center of Excellence (CoE) helps give momentum to MuleSoft integration projects.

 Through our CoE, we've created a centralised knowledge hub.
 It consists of various reusable assets to accelerate our clients' integration journey with MuleSoft.
 The hub includes elements for advancing our customers' API project delivery and their Center for Enablement (C4E) set-up.
 Reusable exchange assets, out-of-the-box CI/CD (continuous integration and continuous delivery) setup, integrated MUnits and functional testing, as well as quality checks with SonarQube, are used to optimise API projects.

 Forming a strong C4E is crucial for the success of any MuleSoft integration programme.
 To ensure alignment on IT projects and a strong central governance, we offer pre-defined API coding and naming standards, API versioning, conventions, principles, API patterns, automation testing and much more.
 All these elements can be taken off the shelf and quickly tailored to your specific requirements.

 A reusable project template is used to define a new project's structure.
 Having a set of pre-defined standards helps developers start building APIs on the same footing and provide a vital level of consistency as more and more APIs are created.